IceChes/RenderDistance/README.md

 To change sessions, wait until all players join, and run the `/function renderdistance:session_<session>` command to start the next session, replacing <session> with the session number from 1 to 8.

 On Session 8, you have a choice.
 You can either run Session 8 as a normal session, OR you can run `/function renderdistance:session_8_shrink`.
 This will shrink the border over the course of 2 hours.

+# Funtion Reference

+`tick`
+Runs every tick.
+Checks to see if a player death count on the `deaths` scoreboard is above 0, and if so, sets their gamemode to spectator.
+The `deaths` scoreboard does not exist until `session_6` is run.

+`pregame`

+Gives all players maximum resistance and saturation for an infinite amount of time, and runs `reset`.

+`reset`

+Sets all game rules affected by RenderDistance back to starting (Session 1) values.
+Sets the difficulty to peaceful, disables firetick, enables keepinventory, sets the spawn radius to 1, enables natural regeneration, removes the `deaths` scoreboard, sets everyone to survival, and runs `setup`.

+`setup`

+Sets up the worldborder to 192 blocks.

+`session_1`

+Clears player effects and sets the difficulty to easy.
+The effect clearing is because of pregame mode.
+Additionally, all Session commands display a title to the players.

+`session_2`

+Sets the difficulty to normal.

+`session_3`

+Enables firetick, sets the spawn radius to 20.

+`session_4`

+Sets the difficulty to hard.

+`session_5`

+Disables keep inventory.
+Sets spawn radius to 50.

+`session_6`

+Enables the `deaths` scoreboard, therefore allowing `tick` to work.

+`session_7`

+Disables natural regeneration.

+`session_8`

+Doesn't do anything, only displays titles like all the other Session functions.

+`session_8_shrink`

+Displays session 8's titles, and shrinks the world border to 20 over 7200 seconds.